-Over the period of three decades since our independence the public has realized that the existing four pillars of ‘Democracy in India’ have not been able to deliver the promises made to people at large.
+Over the period of seven decades since our independence the public has realized that the existing four pillars of ‘Democracy in India’ have not been able to deliver the promises made to people at large.
 The Legislature is based on caste and region based political party system wherein the elected representatives have electoral compulsions which deter the parliament to think and act collectively in the larger interest of the society and the country.
 The larger issues of the society like; land rights, forest rights, women representation, equitable development, corruption, etc are never pushed forward.
 The executive structure has become too heavy and corrupt that it gulps all the development funds on its own structural maintenance.
 Services are created more to protect the existing executive rather than to serve or develop.
 Even the sincere efforts do not reach at the grassroots level.
 The higher Judiciary has been providing a spark despite occasional allegations of ‘Judicial Activism’ but the lower judiciary is again inefficient, overloaded and allegedly corrupt.
 Media, the only watchdog enjoyed its celebrated status till the end of nineties and today it is as good as the India Incorporation.
 In the business world only the saleable is heard and the genuine concerns of majority among our down trodden society are never heard.
 The society at large feels alienated.
 Despite all claims by the successive governments the last man has never had his fill of promises, and the last man here stands for millions of deprived human beings who do not have any one to help support their claim.